distbit0/infolio/README.md

 ### Main Workflow

-Run the main module to process bookmarks, download new articles, extract text for summarization, tag articles, automatically generate reading lists, and update your article lists:
+Run the main module to process bookmarks, download new articles, extract text for summarization, tag articles, and update your article lists:

 ```bash
 uv run -m src.main
 ```

+The main workflow performs these steps in order:
+1. Clean database and remove nonexistent files
+2. Calculate and download new articles from bookmarks
+3. Retitle PDFs for better file names
+4. Move documents to target folder
+5. Add new files to database
+6. Generate AI summaries for articles
+7. Tag articles using AI based on content
+8. Update per-tag URL files
+9. Handle article deletion/hiding requests
+10. Remove duplicate files
+11. Update reading lists

-The automatically generated reading lists allow you to easily import article paths into [@Voice](https://play.google.com/store/apps/details?id=com.hyperionics.avar&hl=en_US) or other reader apps
+The automatically generated reading lists allow you to easily import article paths into [@Voice](https://play.google.com/store/apps/details?id=com.hyperionics.avar&hl=en_US) or other reader apps.

 ### Tag-Based Management